lightning/bolts/02-peer-protocol.md

 ### Requirements

-A node MUST handle continuing a previous channel on a new encrypted transport.
+A funding node:
+  - upon disconnection:

-On disconnection, the funder MUST remember the channel for reconnection if it has broadcast the funding transaction, otherwise it SHOULD NOT.
+    - if it has broadcast the funding transaction:
+      - MUST remember the channel for reconnection.
+    - otherwise:
+      - SHOULD NOT remember the channel for reconnection.

+A non-funding node:
+  - upon disconnection:
-On disconnection, the non-funding node MUST remember the channel for reconnection if it has sent the `funding_signed` message, otherwise it SHOULD NOT.
+    - if it has sent the `funding_signed` message:
+      - MUST remember the channel for reconnection.
+    - otherwise:
+      - SHOULD NOT remember the channel for reconnection.

+A node:
+  - MUST handle continuation of a previous channel on a new encrypted transport.
+  - upon disconnection:
-On disconnection, a node MUST reverse any uncommitted updates sent by the other side (i.e. all messages beginning with `update_` for which no `commitment_signed` has been received).
-Note that a node MAY have already use the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` is not completely reversed.
+    - MUST reverse any uncommitted updates sent by the other side (i.e. all messages beginning with `update_` for which no `commitment_signed` has been received).
+      - Note: a node MAY have already use the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` are not completely reversed.
+  - upon reconnection:

-On reconnection, if a channel is in an error state, the node SHOULD retransmit the error packet and ignore any other packets for that channel, and the following requirements do not apply.
+    - if a channel is in an error state,
+      - SHOULD retransmit the error packet and ignore any other packets for that channel.
+    - otherwise:

-On reconnection, a node MUST transmit `channel_reestablish` for each channel, and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.
-The sending node MUST set `next_local_commitment_number` to the commitment number of the next `commitment_signed` it expects to receive, and MUST set `next_remote_revocation_number` to the commitment number of the next `revoke_and_ack` message it expects to receive.
+      - MUST transmit `channel_reestablish` for each channel,
+        - and MUST wait for to receive the other node's `channel_reestablish` message before sending any other messages for that channel.

+The sending node:
+  - MUST set `next_local_commitment_number` to the commitment number of the next `commitment_signed` it expects to receive.
+  - MUST set `next_remote_revocation_number` to the commitment number of the next `revoke_and_ack` message it expects to receive.

+A node:
-If `next_local_commitment_number` is 1 in both the `channel_reestablish` it
+  - if `next_local_commitment_number` is 1 in both the `channel_reestablish` it
-sent and received, then the node MUST retransmit `funding_locked`, otherwise it MUST NOT.
-On reconnection, a node MUST ignore a redundant `funding_locked` if it receives 1.
+  sent and received:
+    - MUST retransmit `funding_locked`.
+  - otherwise:
+    - MUST NOT retransmit `funding_locked`.
+  - upon reconnection:
+    - MUST ignore any redundant `funding_locked` it receives.

-If `next_local_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent, it MUST reuse the same commitment number for its next `commitment_signed`, otherwise if `next_local_commitment_number` is not 1 greater than the commitment number of the last `commitment_signed` message the receiving node has sent, it SHOULD fail the channel.
+  - if `next_local_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
+    - MUST reuse the same commitment number for its next `commitment_signed`.
+  - otherwise, if `next_local_commitment_number` is not 1 greater than the commitment number of the last `commitment_signed` message the receiving node has sent:
+    - SHOULD fail the channel.
+  - if `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node sent, AND the receiving node hasn't already received a `closing_signed`:
+    - MUST re-send the `revoke_and_ack`.
+  - otherwise:

-If `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node has sent and the receiving node has not already received a `closing_signed`, it MUST re-send the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to 1 greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to 0 if none have been sent), it SHOULD fail the channel.
+    - if `next_remote_revocation_number` is not equal to 1 greater than the commitment number of the last `revoke_and_ack` the receiving node has sent:
+      - SHOULD fail the channel.
+    - if it has sent no `revoke_and_ack`, AND `next_remote_revocation_number`
+    is equal to 0:
+      - SHOULD fail the channel.

-A node MUST not assume that previously-transmitted messages were lost: in particular, if it has sent a previous `commitment_signed` message, a node MUST handle the case where the corresponding commitment transaction is broadcast by the other side at any time.
-This is particularly important if a node does not simply retransmit the exact same `update_` messages as previously sent.
+  - MUST not assume that previously-transmitted messages were lost,
+    - if it has sent a previous `commitment_signed` message:
+      - MUST handle the case where the corresponding commitment transaction is broadcast by the other side at any time.
+This is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
+  - upon reconnection:
+    - if it has sent a previous `closing_signed`:
+      - MUST send another `closing_signed`.

-On reconnection if the node has sent a previous `closing_signed` it MUST send another `closing_signed`, otherwise if the node has sent a previous `shutdown` it MUST retransmit it.
+    - otherwise, if it has sent a previous `shutdown`:
+      - MUST retransmit `shutdown`.

 ### Rationale

-The effect of requirements above are that the opening phase is almost
+The requirements above ensure that the opening phase is nearly
 atomic: if it doesn't complete, it starts again.
-The only exception is where the `funding_signed` message is sent and not received: in this case, the funder will forget the channel and presumably open a new one on reconnect; the other node will eventually forget the original channel due to never receiving `funding_locked` or seeing the funding transaction on-chain.
+The only exception is if the `funding_signed` message is sent but not received.
+In this case, the funder will forget the channel, and presumably open a new one upon reconnection; meanwhile, the other node will eventually forget the original channel, due to never receiving `funding_locked` or seeing the funding transaction on-chain.

-There's no acknowledgment for `error`, so if a reconnect occurs it's polite to retransmit before disconnecting again, but it's not a MUST because there are also occasions where a node can simply forget the channel altogether.
+There's no acknowledgment for `error`, so if a reconnect occurs it's polite to retransmit before disconnecting again; however, it's not a MUST, because there are also occasions where a node can simply forget the channel altogether.

-`closing_signed` has no acknowledgment, so must be transmitted again on reconnect (though negotiation restarts on reconnection, so it need not be an exact retransmission).
-The only acknowledgment for `shutdown` is `closing_signed`, so that needs to always be retransmitted unless `closing_signed` is.
+`closing_signed` also has no acknowledgment so must be retransmitted upon reconnection (though negotiation restarts on reconnection, so it need not be an exact retransmission).
+The only acknowledgment for `shutdown` is `closing_signed`, so one or the other needs to be retransmitted.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
-However, its not insisted they be identical: they could be in a different order, or involve different fees, or even be missing HTLCs which are now too old to be added.
+However, it's not insisted they be identical: they could be in a different order, involve different fees, or even be missing HTLCs which are now too old to be added.
 Requiring they be identical would effectively mean a write to disk by the sender upon each transmission, whereas the scheme here encourages a single persistent write to disk for each `commitment_signed` sent or received.

-A retransmital of `revoke_and_ack` should never be asked for once a `closing_signed` has been received, since that implies a shutdown has been completed — which can only happen once the `revoke_and_ack` was received by the remote node.
+A retransmital of `revoke_and_ack` should never be asked for, after a `closing_signed` has been received, since that would imply a shutdown has been completed — which can only occur after the `revoke_and_ack` has been received by the remote node.

-Note that the `next_local_commitment_number` starts at 1 since commitment number 0 is created during opening.
+Note that the `next_local_commitment_number` starts at 1, since commitment number 0 is created during opening.
 `next_remote_revocation_number` will be 0 until the
 `commitment_signed` for commitment number 1 is received, at which point the revocation for commitment number 0 is sent.

-`funding_locked` is implicitly acknowledged by the start of normal operation, which its known has begun once a `commitment_signed` has been received, thus the test for a `next_local_commitment_number` greater than 1.
+`funding_locked` is implicitly acknowledged by the start of normal operation, which is known to have begun after a `commitment_signed` has been received — hence, the test for a `next_local_commitment_number` greater than 1.

-A previous draft insisted that the funder "MUST remember ...if it has broadcast the funding transaction, otherwise it MUST NOT": this was in fact an impossible requirement, as a node must either first commit to disk then broadcast the transaction, or the other way around.
-The new language reflects this reality: it's surely better to remember a channel which hasn't been broadcast than forget one which has!
+A previous draft insisted that the funder "MUST remember ...if it has broadcast the funding transaction, otherwise it MUST NOT": this was in fact an impossible requirement; because, a node must either firstly commit to disk and secondly broadcast the transaction or vice versa.
+The new language reflects this reality: it's surely better to remember a channel which hasn't been broadcast than to forget one which has!
-Similarly, for the fundee's `funding_signed` message; better to remember a channel which never opens (and time out) than let the funder open it with the funder having forgotten it.
+Similarly, for the fundee's `funding_signed` message: it's better to remember a channel that never opens (and times out) than to let the funder open it while the fundee has forgotten it.

 # Authors